TomNussbaumer/docker-cops/README.md

 * git
 * docker (>=1.7)

 To build the docker image execute `./build.sh`.
-This will generate an image with name *dockercops*.
+This will generate an image with name *docker-cops*.

 Suppose you have a calibre library located at /opt/library and want to serve it on port 5000: